Adaptive Conformal Prediction for Quantum Machine Learning: Appendix: Score Functions

-For validity, assume that there exists \(\lambda\in\mathbb{R}\) such that \(P(C_\lambda)=1-\alpha\).
-If no such threshold exists, a standard randomisation rule can be applied.\footnote{For the proof see Appendix \ref{app:oracle max efficiency}.
-A similar argument is also presented in \cite{sadinle2019least} but for the case of discrete $\mathcal Y$.} \end{theorem}
+For the proof see Appendix \ref{app:oracle max efficiency}.
+A similar argument is also presented in \cite{sadinle2019least}, but for the case of discrete $\mathcal Y$.

-Theorem \ref{thm:oracle max efficiency} states that any score function that is a strictly increasing transformation of the negative probability density, is optimal for producing minimal prediction sets with marginal coverage.
-By exploring various choices for \(\phi\), score functions that belong to these classes can be recovered, ranging from well-known forms to more nuanced variants.
-For instance, applying \(\phi(x)=x\) yields \(\hat S=-\hat{p}(y\mid x)\); applying \(\phi(x)=-x^{-1}\) (with appropriate handling at \(x=0\)) yields \(\hat S=\hat{p}(y\mid x)^{-1}\); and choosing \(\phi(x)=-\log(-x)\) (again with appropriate handling at \(x=0\)) produces the negative log density score.
+Theorem \ref{thm:oracle max efficiency} states that any score function that is a strictly decreasing transformation of the conditional probability density is optimal for producing minimal prediction sets with marginal coverage.
+By exploring various choices for \(\phi\), score functions that satisfy this sufficient condition can be recovered, ranging from well-known forms to more nuanced variants.
+For instance, applying \(\phi(x)=-x\) yields \(\hat S=-p(y\mid x)\); applying \(\phi(x)=x^{-1}\) on \(x>0\) (with appropriate handling at \(x=0\)) yields \(\hat S=p(y\mid x)^{-1}\); and choosing \(\phi(x)=-\log(x)\) on \(x>0\) (again with appropriate handling at \(x=0\)) produces the negative log density score.

 In many machine learning settings, any of these forms can be implemented directly.
-For example, they are natural for classification tasks with softmax probabilities over output classes \citep{gentleintrocp}, and they are also appropriate for regression when the model provides an explicit conditional density function.
-In our setting, the true conditional density $p(y\mid x)$ is unknown and hence it must be estimated from a model.
+In our setting, the true conditional density \(p(y\mid x)\) is unknown and hence it must be estimated from PQC shots.

-In classical regression over $\mathbb{R}^n$, there is a particularly appealing connection to the widely used Euclidean distance score function:
+In classical regression over \(\mathbb{R}^n\), there is a particularly appealing connection to the widely used Euclidean distance score function,